Broker Check

 Housing

-New home sales rose 10.9 percent in April over the prior month, aided by builder incentives aimed at improving affordability.
-Year over year, new home sales rose by 3.3 percent.
-There were 504,000 unsold new homes on the market in April, equal to 8.1 months of supply at the current pace of sales.19
+New home sales rose 0.6 percent in June over the prior month.
+The South and Midwest led regional gains, while the Northeast and West declined.
+The median new home sales price fell to $401,800 in June compared with a year ago.
+There were 511,000 unsold new homes on the market in June, equal to 9.8 months of supply at the latest pace of sales.18

 Consumer Price Index (CPI)

-Consumer prices rose 0.2 percent in April over the prior month, in line with economists’ expectations.
-Year over year, prices rose 2.3 percent, slightly lower than the 2.4 percent expected.
-It was the lowest year-over-year rate since February 2021.
-Core inflation, which excludes volatile food and energy prices, rose 0.2 percent month over month and 2.8 percent year over year—slightly better than and in line with expectations, respectively.20
+As expected, consumer prices rose 0.3 percent in June over the prior month.
+Year over year, prices rose 2.7 percent, which aligned with expectations.
+Core inflation, which excludes volatile food and energy prices, rose 0.2 percent month over month and 2.9 percent year over year.19

 Durable Goods Orders

-Orders of manufactured goods designed to last three years or longer declined 6.3 percent in April, which was better than expected.21
+Orders of manufactured goods designed to last three years or longer declined 9.3 percent in June after surging 16.5 percent in May.20

 The Fed